suffolklibraries/sljekyll/_events/southwold-2019-08-16-film-fun-frozen.md

 breadcrumb: y
 ---

-Children are invited to bring their bears to watch <cite>Paddington 2</cite> (2017), make a luggage tag, suitcase and Paddington mask or roll, and try a marmalade sandwich or Paddington cupcake.
+Children are invited to watch <cite>Frozen</cite> (2013), make a sparkly crown or Olaf hat, snow globe and paper snowflakes, create and eat their own sweet or savoury edible Olaf and try some <cite>Frozen</cite> jelly and biscuits.

 Under 8s must be accompanied by an adult.